mikelyons/Noita-Tools/README.md

 I was inspired to start this after seeing this post on reddit https://www.reddit.com/r/noita/comments/da5pwb/scripts_to_backuprestore_your_saves/
 I am not affiliated with Nolla games and these tools are free and open source for any non-commercial use.
+## end Original Readme

+# possibilities

+If you're on Windows, you can make a shortcut to the batch file (or any file!) and if you open the properties of the shortcut you can modify "hot key" to be your keybind.
+Thanks for reminding me about this!